www-aplas/www-aplas.github.io/registration.md

 Payment of registration fees is made to [AAFS](http://www.cs.tsukuba.ac.jp/~kam/AAFS/).
 Invoice will be issued by AAFS.
 Note there's NO Chinese Fapiao provided.

 Please follow [THIS LINK](http://registration.ap-southeast-1.elasticbeanstalk.com/) for the online registration.
+You will be redirected to an elasticbeanstalk.com subdomain.